 The Jerusalem program is operated in cooperation with the Rothberg International School at the Hebrew University—Israel’s first and top-ranking university—and participants have access to the resources and activities on its Mount Scopus campus, where they live and study.

 Participants in the Jerusalem program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Modern Hebrew or Modern Standard Arabic language course.
-The civilization sequence meets the College's civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+The civilization sequence meets the College’s civilization requirement.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
-Neither the Modern Hebrew nor the Modern Standard Arabic course in Jerusalem is keyed to Chicago's Modern Hebrew or Modern Standard Arabic language sequences.
-Course titles, units of credit and grades are placed on the College transcript.
+Neither the Modern Hebrew nor the Modern Standard Arabic course in Jerusalem is keyed to Chicago’s Modern Hebrew or Modern Standard Arabic language sequences.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Jerusalem program during the 2013-2014 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Jerusalem program during the 2021–2022 year are listed below: